vimdic/vimdic/README.md

 ####HISTORY
+- 150408
+	Display examples of target word and expression
+	User can select if the example will be displayed or not
 - 150326
 	It is possible to input more parameter
 	Change method of input parameter of vimdic.sh from $1,$2,$3 to $@